This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Eslicarbazepine Acetate (Aptiom).
 This medication is primarily used to treat partial-onset seizures.
 It comes with possible side effects of diplopia, nausea, dizziness, headaches, vomiting, and fatigue.

 - Topiramate (Topamax).
 Although it’s considered a strong and effective medication for seizures, it can cause cognitive issues, weight gain, kidney stones, and language problems.
-It’s said to be prescribed to a child with seizures who are obese, despite the potential for weight gain as a side effect.
+It’s said to be prescribed to a child with seizures who is obese despite the potential for weight gain as a side effect.

 - Lamotrigine (Lamictal).
-Used to treat a variety of different types of seizures.
+Lamotrigine is used to treat a variety of different types of seizures.
 Side effects can include dizziness, headaches, sleepiness, blurred vision, nausea, and tremors.

 - Rufinamide (Banzel).
 A newer medication, this is mainly used for patients who have Lennox-Gastaut syndrome and seizures.
 Side effects may include headaches, nausea, fatigue, and dizziness.